wowthemesnet/mundana-theme-jekyll/_posts/2019-01-29-about-bundler.md

 ---
 layout: post
-title:  "About Bundler"
+title: "Kolonalismus mit Geld?"
 author: sal
-categories: [ Jekyll ]
+categories: [Jekyll]
 image: assets/images/2.jpg
 ---

 `gem install bundler` installs the bundler gem through RubyGems.
 You only need to install it once - not every time you create a new Jekyll project.
 Here are some additional details:

 `bundler` is a gem that manages other Ruby gems.
 It makes sure your gems and gem versions are compatible, and that you have all necessary dependencies each gem requires.